 Control Signals

 You may want a function to update its output streams periodically, say every second, rather than updating its output whenever its input changes.
 Or, you may want a function to update its output only when its input has changed by a sufficient amount.
-In this chapter we show how to control the times at which a function updates its output; additional control signals are described later.
+In this section we show how to control the times at which a function updates its output; additional control signals are described later.

 The default is that the agent updates its output whenever its input changes.
 The programs given above use the default.